 We’ve done a few different types of Easter gardens but are enjoying this approach for a few key reasons:

 - Double as place settings for Easter breakfast or dinner

-- Can be done in other settings such as co-op or women’s ministry gatherings
+- Can be done in other settings such as homeschool co-op or women’s ministry gatherings

 The Easter garden is a fun and light-hearted way to focus on a very important message.
 THE MOST important message, really.
 That Christ died for us while we were but sinners, taking on our sin and the punishment we deserve.
-That if we accept Him as our Lord and Savior, we are given new life in Him and hope everlasting.
+That if we repent of our sin, put our faith in Jesus for salvation, and confess with our mouths that He is the Christ, we are given new life in Him and hope everlasting!